RECA Benefits Explained

 Does RECA cover healthcare costs?

-However, certain people who are approved for RECA compensation may also qualify for additional tax-free compensation and free home healthcare under the Energy Employees Occupational Illness Compensation Program Act or the EEOICPA White Card Program.
-This is where Trusted Ally Home Care can step in and guide you through a Pathway to Care.
+However, some people approved for RECA compensation may also qualify for additional tax-free compensation and free home healthcare under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) often referred to as the EEOICPA White Card Program, depending on their situation.

-What medical issues have been added?
+What medical issues have been added in the RECA expansion?

-Kidney dysfunction is now a covered condition.
+Kidney dysfunction because some uranium workers experience chronic kidney disease and other renal impairments.
 Until the 2025 expansion, these programs focused mainly on lung diseases and certain cancers.
 But uranium exposure doesn’t just harm the lungs, it also impacts the kidneys, the body's natural filters.
+Uranium is nephrotoxic: It accumulates in the kidneys, where it causes damage to tissues, tubules and filtration functions.

-How much can uranium workers expect to be compensated?
+How much compensation can uranium workers receive?

-• $100,000 tax-free lump sum payment from the DOJ through RECA.
+$100,000 tax-free lump-sum payment from the DOJ through RECA

-• $50,000 tax-free lump sum payment from the DOL through Part B of EEOICPA.
+$50,000 tax-free lump-sum payment from the DOL through Part B of EEOICPA

-• Up to $250,000 tax-free lump sum payment from the DOL through Part E of EEOICPA.
+Up to $250,000 tax-free lump-sum payment from the DOL through Part E of EEOICPA

-Free medical screenings
+Free RECA medical screenings

 RECA claimants may qualify for free medical screenings through RESEP (Radiation Exposure Screening and Education Program) clinics located in Arizona, Colorado, New Mexico, Nevada, and Utah which can help in getting RECA claims approved.

-RECA timeline
+RECA timeline key dates

-• October 5, 1990 - The Radiation Exposure Compensation Act was passed and signed into law.
+October 5, 1990: RECA was passed and signed into law.

-• July 10, 2000 - The Radiation Exposure Compensation Act Amendments of 2000 was passed and signed into law which broadened the scope and coverage.
+July 10, 2000: RECA Amendments of 2000 broadened scope and coverage.

-• June 7, 2022 - The RECA Extension Act of 2022 was passed and signed into law which extended the RECA Trust Fund and the filing deadline for all claims until June 10, 2024.
+June 7, 2022: RECA Extension Act of 2022 extended the trust fund and filing deadline until June 10, 2024.

-• December 31, 2028 - RECA is set to expire.
+December 31, 2028: RECA is set to expire.

-Trusted Ally RECA Uranium Worker States
+Uranium Worker States

 Does RECA actually pay claims?

-Yes, and as of July 2025, close to $1 billion has been paid in total compensation to uranium workers.
+Yes, and as of March 2026, close to $1 billion has been paid in total compensation to uranium workers.

 Does EEOICPA actually pay claims?